top of page

 Home | Plan Your Visit | The Blue Tree Project

 Encouraging people to start the conversation and speak up when experiencing mental health concerns.
-We believe help is never as far away as it feels.

 This beautiful Blue Tree has been erected to encourage all people to talk about their mental health.
 The Blue Tree initiative found its roots at Mukinbudin.
 W.A. and has spread worldwide.